What to know about the US Senate's effort to block vehicle-emission rules in California

 Republican Vermont Gov. Phil Scott last week paused enforcement of electric vehicle sales targets that follow California’s, saying the pace wasn’t realistic.
 In Delaware, Democratic Gov. Matt Meyer has said he wants to rescind the state’s EV mandate.
 Other states still appear to be moving ahead.

-Associated Press writers Mary Clare Jalonick, Matthew Daly and Alexa St. John in Washington contributed.
+Associated Press writers Mary Clare Jalonick, Matthew Daly and Alexa St. John in Washington; Bruce Shipkowski in Toms River, New Jersey; Steve Karnowski in Minneapolis; and Claire Rush in Portland, Oregon contributed.

 Austin is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow Austin on X: @sophieadanna